 These communities have been impacted by bushfire, drought and lockdown restrictions.
 Please check the status of roads and places you plan to visit before setting off.

-The Snowy Mountains is an untapped destination for sport lovers and food/ drink connoisseurs alike, learn the best things to do in this beautiful region.
+The Snowy Mountains is an untapped destination for sport lovers and food and drink connoisseurs alike.
+Boasting spectacular scenery and a network of quality sealed roads, cruise through valleys, river plains and mountain peaks in a Snowy Mountains escape, discover the best things to do in this beautiful region.

 - Pamper yourself with a hot stone treatment